21 Degrees Farenheit To Celcius

 Understanding the Fahrenheit and Celsius Scales

 Before diving into the conversion, let's briefly review the two temperature scales.
-The Fahrenheit scale, commonly used in the United States, defines the freezing point of water as 32°F and the boiling point as 212°F. The Celsius scale, also known as the centigrade scale, is the preferred system in most of the world.
+So the Fahrenheit scale, commonly used in the United States, defines the freezing point of water as 32°F and the boiling point as 212°F. Which means the Celsius scale, also known as the centigrade scale, is the preferred system in most of the world.
 It sets the freezing point of water at 0°C and the boiling point at 100°C. This difference in reference points is crucial for understanding the conversion process.

 Calculating 21°F to Celsius: The Step-by-Step Process